 It was further remarked that the encoder implementation in JVET-M0257 is preferred.

-Recommendation: adopt into VVC.
+Recommendation: adopt JVET-M0251 and JVET-M0257 into VVC.
 The WD text and the software implementation will be provided according to JVET-M0257.

 JVET-M0761 Crosscheck of JVET-M0257 (CE7-related: coefficient scanning and last position coding for TUs of greater than 32 width or height) [Z.-Y. Lin (MediaTek)] [late]